MileHacker Logo

 Jinan Shandong, China Travel Guide

-This city gives a slower pace, beckoning tourists to linger and appreciate its natural wonders.
-It provides a contrast to the rapid development seen elsewhere within China, holding onto its legacy while still embracing modern conveniences.
+This city gives a slower pace, inviting visitors to linger and appreciate its natural wonders.
+It contrasts with the rapid development seen elsewhere within China, holding onto its legacy while still embracing modern conveniences.

 Jinan's Defining Features